-(Mark QUARTERLY REPORT PURSUANT TO SECTION I 13 OR 15(d) OF THE S uarterly period ended S OR NGE ACT OF 1934 TRANSITION REPORT PURSUANT TO SECTION I 13 OR 15(d) OF THE S SECURITIES EXCHA NGE ACT OF 1934 For the transition pe riod from to Comr nission File Number: 0 01-40629 CANDEL 7 - NC.
-(Exact Name of of Registrant as Specif - Charter) Delaware (State or other jurisdiction of incorporation or organization) (I.F 2-2214851 R.S.
-Employer ntification No.) 117 Kendrick St, Suite 450 Needham, MA (Address of principal executive offices) 02494 (Zip Code) Registrant's telepho one number, including ar ea code: (617) 916-544 5 Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share CADL The Nasdag Global Market Indicate by check mark whether the registrant (1) has f during the preceding 12 months (or for such shorter perior rements for the past 90 days.
-Yes $\boxtimes$ No $\square$ iled all reports required to b d that the registrant was re ne filed by Section 13 or quired to file such repor 15(d) of the Securities Exchange Act (ts), and (2) has been subject to such fi of iling Indicate by check mark whether the registrant has subsequiation S-T (§232.405 of this chapter) during the precedi s $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large nerging growth company.
-See the definitions of "large acceany" in Rule 12b-2 of the Exchange Act. /, or - e accelerated filer $\square$ accelerated filer $\boxtimes$ Accelerated filer Smaller reporting company Emerging growth company new ( If an emerging growth company, indicate by check mar or revised financial accounting standards provided pursual led transition period for complying with any Indicate by check mark whether the registrant is a shel l company (as defined in R ule 12b-2 of the Exchar nge Act).
-Yes □ No ⊠ Exch Indicate by check mark whether the registrant has filed ange Act of 1934 subsequent to the distribution of securition es As of August 31, 2021, the registrant had 28,689,842 s hares of common stock, \$0 0.01 par value per share e, outstanding.
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2022

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from \\\\\

+Commission File Number: 001-40629

+CANDEL THERAPEUTICS, INC.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of

+incorporation or organization)

+117 Kendrick St, Suite 450 Needham, MA

+(Address of principal executive offices)

+52-2214851 (I.R.S.
+Employer Identification No.)

+02494 (Zip Code)

+Registrant's telephone number, including area code: (617) 916-5445

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share CADL The Nasdaq Global Market Indicate by check mark whether the registrant (1) has f ed by Section 13 or 15(d) of the Securities Exchange Act of

+1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes $\boxtimes$ No $\square$

+As of May 4, 2022, the registrant had 28,693,151 shares of common stock, \$0.01 par value per share, outstanding.